itsryzor/AwfulBot/readme.md

-Congrats you just wasted 5 seconds of your time.
+Reading this readme is a waste of time.